 - Cache Connection Manger reads data from the Cache Transformation and save the data in cache file with extension of .caw.

-- Cache Transformation reads data from the cache file using Cache Connection Manger
+- This Transformation reads data from the cache file using Cache Connection Manger

 Configuring Cache Connection Manager in SSIS